Find Affordable College Courses

 North Mankato, MN

-South Central College ranked #9 on this year’s Best Civil Engineering Associate Degree Schools list.
+With a ranking of #9, South Central College did quite well on this year’s best schools for civil engineering technology students working on their associate degree.
 Located in the small suburb of North Mankato, South Central College is a public college with a small student population.

 On average, civil engineering tech graduates from South Central College take out $20,413 in student loans while working on their Associate Degree.

-St Cloud Technical and Community College ranked #10 on this year’s Best Civil Engineering Associate Degree Schools list.
-Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.
+St Cloud Technical and Community College did quite well in this year’s ranking of the best places for civil engineering technology students to get a associate degree.
+It came in at #10 on the list.
+Located in the city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.

 On average, civil engineering tech graduates from St Cloud Technical and Community College take out $16,738 in student loans while working on their Associate Degree.